jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Extra vs Player God

 Our story takes us to Anytown in Western Civilization.
 From Austrailia's high heat, to England's rainy shores, to coast to coast in the United States of America.
-Our story plays out anywhere the kings of Europe planted their flags and left behind wealthy capitalist democracies who use red/blue philosophy, obesses about mass production, and tell their members to compete to rise inside a heirarchy.
-All relics from the Industrial Age.
-Anyone in the West, lives inside this Industrial Age culture, that peaked in 1969.
+Our story plays out anywhere the kings of Europe planted their flags and seeded todays wealthy capitalist democracies who use red/blue philosophy, obesses about mass production, and tell their members to compete to rise inside a bureaucratic or corporate heirarchy.
+All relics from the Industrial Age culture, that peaked in 1969.

+===

 Off we go to a high-school gym.
-The middle step of an education system that has kids from kindergarden to college senior year.

-Kids walk around.
+Seniors walk around.
 Their accents don't matter.
 The school logo doesn't matter.
 Everyone is wearing the same fashion, listening to the same music, buying the same products.
 This is happening right now, across the world that the Industrial Age worked so hard to globalize.
-These kids are competitors to "get in."

 The kids walk between neatly arranged tables.
 Behind each stand a few adults who hold the "swag" of various universities.
 A teenage Stargazer looks up, and sees a big "Your Future, Your Choice" sign.

-A perky college recruiter Sam breaks Stargazer's wonderment "You look like a thinker.
+A perky college recruiter, Sam, breaks Stargazer's wonderment "You look like a thinker.
 We'll let me tell you, Bedwick College has everything you're looking for."

-Stargazer responds "What am I looking for?", which gets the response "The education of a lifetime, and the prestige of being part of a renowned cutting edge institution.
+Stargazer responds "What am I looking for?", Sam responds "The education of a lifetime, and the prestige of being part of a renowned cutting edge institution.
 And we have some of the best financial aid...."

-Stargazer's Player god wonders "Ask him about Master Class, or Skillshare.
-I mean for the price they're charging, we can buy our own equipment and learn whatever we want.
-Ask him what his advice.
-See what answer we get."

-Stargazer's Extra jumps in "We will not!
-We can get into this school."
-Player god responds "Get into?
-Why do educators limit education?.
-Maybe we should bad mouth our competition."

-Recruiter Sam uses a scanner to scan Stargazer's name tag with bar code.
-Sam then reads his laptop "Wow, yes we'd love to arrange a campus meeting and show you around..."
-Player god "Credit check for sure."
-Extra "Shut up!."
-Sam continues talking as Stargazer has an internal dialogue.

-Player god "All I'm saying, is we haven't even thought about it.
-I mean we've been in school for twelve years right, and we're still not 'educated'?
-Going any further, without knowing...

-Extra "Knowing what, we're a kid.
-You go to college to find what you want to do.
-They teach you, guide you."

-Player god "Sciences, engineering, maybe.
-Urban Studies.
-Aboriginal Studies We're buying a mystery box because it comes with a fancy completion certificate.
-They won't even tell you what it's good for.
-No one ever won a game of Civilization with this shit.
-We're important.
-Real problems are out there."

-Extra "But they don't have tables do they."

-### College
+Player god: This magic moment.
+Right here and now, you get to decide what tool, and what philosophy you want to join with.

+Extra: Really specific.
+Maybe we join the military?

+===

 Stargazer sits in a college classroom.
-Wearing the swag of the college.
-A few years older.
-Taking notes as a professor lectures, "As we know from the recent paper by Johnson, the Film Noir is it's own genre of film.
-This revelations leads us towards..."
+A few years older now.
+Wearing a sweater of some college while taking notes as a professor lectures, "As we know from the recent paper by Johnson, the Film Noir is it's own genre of film.
+This revelations leads us towards many interesting discoveries in the history of French Normandy Cultural filmmaking of the 1990's..."

-Now inside a tutorial room.
-Where

 We jump forward.
-Stargazer is in a round circle of student activists on a campus ground.
-Dozens of students surround them.

-Activist Leader: We took away the natives land, and we need native justice right now!
+Stargazer is in a circle of student activists on a campus ground.
+The Activist Leader is of course dressed in hippie gear, shouting out "We took away the natives land, and we need native justice right now!"

 The Crowd ROARS.

+Activist Leader goes on "We've destroyed the planet, and we need climate justice right now!"

-Activist Member: This is just like Woodstock!
+The Crowd ROARS.
+An Activist Member cries out "We're doing it.
+This is just like Woodstock!"

-Extra: He's so right.

-Player god: Ask him what we do.
-Just do it please.
-What action do we take to fix this problem.
-Please!

-Stargazer: Is that a good thing?
-Like what do we do about it?

-Activist Member: Of course protesting is a good thing, it means we're fighting for the system.

-INT: SCHOOL OFFICE - DAY
-Stargazer, is now in a financial aid office.
-Sitting across is a fifty year old administror whose passively talking about something.

-Stargazer: I'm a 150,000 in debt?

-School Adminstrator: Yes, and you can't default on it.

-Extra: What does that mean?
+Player god "I have no hope of countering this tribalism.
+But I'm going to remember these moments for later."
+Extra inquires "When, why later?"

+Player god, "You'll see.

+===

+A old regal building.
+The kind where ivy climbs the beautiful stonework, the windows are stained glass, and cobblestone paths edge out gardended green grass.
+Students walk about, to and from the many buildings.
+Many walk towrads the the door that says "Financial Aid" on it.

+Stargazer sits acriss from a fifty year old administrator.
+"I'm a $80,000 in debt?".
+The administrator responds "Yes, the interest payments will acrue six months after your graduation date.
+The information packet will discuss the recommended payment schedule.

+Stargazer flips through the many packages of the packet, stops on "Student Loan Delinquency and Default: Loans must be repaid."

 Player god: It means they got you.
 Screw Wikipedia, Brilliant, Skillshare.
 Education of the Computer Age.
 This stamp of approval will get you paid better.
 You're got a title now.
 You're a squire of the Industrial Age heirarchy.
 Let's go scheme our way up it.